powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_global/deploy_sensor.md

 You can also monitor the following domains by adding additional parameter to the command line :

-- DRAM power consumption : add `-e RAPL_ENERGY_PKG` at the end of the command line
+- DRAM power consumption : in the previous commandline replace `-s "rapl" -o -e RAPL_ENERGY_PKG` by `-s "rapl" -o -e RAPL_ENERGY_PKG -e RAPL_ENERGY_DRAM`
-- Integrated graphics processing unit (on client architectures) : add `-e RAPL_ENERGY_GPU` at the end of the command line
+- Integrated graphics processing unit (on client architectures) : in the previous commandline replace `-s "rapl" -o -e RAPL_ENERGY_PKG` by `-s "rapl" -o -e RAPL_ENERGY_PKG -e RAPL_ENERGY_GPU`

 Some domains may not be supported by your node.
-If you launch the sensor to monitor domains that are not supported by your node, the sensor will crash with a message indicating which event is not supported.
+If you launch the sensor to monitor domains that are not supported by your node, the sensor will crash with a message indicating which domains is not supported.

 ## Next step: deploy the formula